bridget-basiq/developers/content/deprecations.md

 <deprecated-item
     from-title="user.id"
-    description="May, 2021: User object is no longer available." supported-until="Nov, 2021">
+    description="May, 2021: user.id is no longer available."
+    supported-until="Nov, 2021">
 </deprecated-item>

 <deprecated-item
     from-title="user.firstName"
-    description="May, 2021: User object is no longer available." supported-until="Nov, 2021">
+    description="May, 2021: user.firstName is no longer available."
+    supported-until="Nov, 2021">
 </deprecated-item>

 <deprecated-item
     from-title="user.lastName"
-    description="May, 2021: User object is no longer available." supported-until="Nov, 2021">
+    description="May, 2021: user.lastName is no longer available."
+    supported-until="Nov, 2021">
 </deprecated-item>